collapsed-stacks/startups/questions/8633/how-do-i-get-reputable-in-a-community.md

 - tagged: `brand`, `community`
 - score: 2

-<p>I have been using a certain product for quite a while.
+I have been using a certain product for quite a while.
 I have developed a service that will provide facilities to host this product.
-I have been using the product for very long, however I have little to no reputation in this community as I have not been actively participating in it earlier.</p>
+I have been using the product for very long, however I have little to no reputation in this community as I have not been actively participating in it earlier.

-<p>My question: what is the best way to enter a community and become reputable?
-One mistake can kinda ruin your whole reputation and therefore the service.</p>
+My question: what is the best way to enter a community and become reputable?
+One mistake can kinda ruin your whole reputation and therefore the service.

-<p>The goal is to become known so they will try out the service.
-I want to be friends with the kind of people who say "You should try out William's service if you wanna do that, he has ... because ...!"</p>
+The goal is to become known so they will try out the service.
+I want to be friends with the kind of people who say "You should try out William's service if you wanna do that, he has ... because ...!"

-<p>How do I enter this community without them feeling 'intruded' or seeing what I want to achieve?
-(Build a reputation so I can market my product.)</p>
+How do I enter this community without them feeling 'intruded' or seeing what I want to achieve?
+(Build a reputation so I can market my product.)

-<p>I'm interested to hear your thoughts on this!</p>
+I'm interested to hear your thoughts on this!

 ## Answer 8642